rednafi/backtick/README.md

 # backtick/tasks.py
 from rq import Retry

-from . import settings, utils
+from backtick import settings, utils

 # This will retry the raise_exception function in 2^1, 2^2, 2^3 seconds.
 interval_with_backoff = [2**i for i in range(1, 4)]

 @utils.task(
     queue=settings.BACKTICK_QUEUES["default"],